sarahkorb/q_learning/README.md

   - Agent 2 can see Agent 1's chosen action

 ### 2. Prisoner's Dilemma (`pd.py`, `pd_together.py`)

-NOTE: This code was for my own experimentaiton/understanding.
-The experiments are simple, and purely just to test out basic RL concepts in a small setting.

 **Environment**: Classic 2-player Prisoner's Dilemma with standard payoff matrix.